profezzorn/ProffieOSDocs/props/sabersense/array_selector.md

 A single preset array, individual specified save files, gives the option to save three favourite fonts per blade length.

 ## Always a Way Out...
 If users end up with arrays saved in ways they don't want, all they need do is *four-clicks-and-hold* the Power button and the system will completely reset to config defaults by deleting all the save files.
+More details can be found here: https://pod.hubbe.net/props/sabersense/restore_defaults